Kristina01111000/Drws_site/README.md

 - Get app file from dr w and see what it looks like, send him comments

 - Write some comments for the wellness check chat
-- When is the 30 day challenge email being sent?
 - Make a new email list with the suspended emails so he can check whos suspended
 - Get body awareness text from dr w
 - Add the new links to the bottom of the emails